There are usually 2 reasons why puppies get ‘a bit bitey’:

 Consensual Contact: The 3 Second Game

-Here’s a great little test you can do with your pup to find out whether he or she likes the way you are petting them:
+Here’s a great little test you can do with your dog or pup to find out whether he or she likes the way you are petting them:

 Try stroking your puppy for a maximum of 3 seconds – then take your hands off, completely.
 Watch your puppy carefully as you do this; how many gestures did your puppy use from the Canine Ladder of Communication?
 Video it – I bet you’ll spot even more if you re-watch the footage!
 For example: